webservco/project-skeleton/README.md

 A simple webservco/framework Project Skeleton.

-This is a blank project with no code.
-For a Web Application starter project please see [webservco/webapp-skeleton](https://github.com/webservco/webapp-skeleton)
+This is a blank project with no initial functionality.
+For a working Web Application starter project please see [webservco/webapp-skeleton](https://github.com/webservco/webapp-skeleton)

 ---